IGI vs GIA Certification — What is the Difference?

 You know the information that both of these diamond grading authorities offer on their grading reports.
 Now lets see how the measure up from pros and cons standpoint.

-• Offers diamond origin on some
+• Offers diamond origin details on select stones.

 It can be a little confusing when trying to buy diamonds with grading reports.
 There are many gemological laboratories that provide grading reports for both natural and lab diamonds.